-The fire at Notre-Dame Cathedral has left a scarred skyline in Paris after one of the country’s most iconic structures, the church’s soaring 300-foot spire, collapsed in the flames.
-Fortunately, some 90 percent of the priceless relics and artworks housed at Notre-Dame were saved because of a contingency evacuation plan that was in place allowing for the immediate evacuation of the treasured items.
-According to an article published in Reuters, the cathedral’s contingency evacuation plan included putting priorities on objects for removal, which was followed to the letter by firefighters.
+The fire at Notre-Dame Cathedral scarred the skyline in Paris in the wake of the country’s most iconic structures, the church’s 300-foot spire, collapsed in the flames.
+Fortunately, as reported in Reuters, some 90 percent of the priceless relics and artworks housed at Notre-Dame were saved because of a contingency evacuation plan that was in place allowing for the immediate evacuation of the treasured items.
+According to the Reuters article, the cathedral’s contingency evacuation plan included putting priorities on objects for removal, which was followed to the letter by firefighters.

 The contingency evacuation plan in effect at Notre-Dame underscores the importance of disaster preparedness and planning – for buildings of historic and cultural value, local landmarks in our communities and, on a personal level, the valuables and collections in our homes that may include family heirlooms and other items of value.
 Disaster preparedness for homeowners includes a number of critical measures, including the following: